jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 - copy tables from csv in s3

 ## Challenges
-I would like to point out a few challenges I had to overcome.
+I had to overcome multiple challenges, I picked a few to highlight:

+### 1. Spark on EMR was crashing
+I learned that its not a good idea to run Spark on EMR with default configuration.
+It was not possible to run through the code without error.

+I disabled the dynamic allocation setting `spark.dynamicAllocation = False` and manually specified `spark.executor.memory`, `spark.executor.cores`,      `spark.executor.instances` and other according to the cluster size and hardware.
+See [config/spark-config.json](config/spark-config.json).

-### 1. Updating reviews table was too slow in Spark
+### 2. Updating reviews table was too slow in Spark

 Reviews table contains around 3m records, each monthly update contains some subset of the 3m records (since some reviews might have been removed from airbnb and thus are not scraped anymore) plus new additional reviews made during the last month.